A. J. Liebling: The New Yorker

 Liebling joined The New Yorker in 1935.
 His best pieces from the late thirties are collected in Back Where I Came From (1938) and The Telephone Booth Indian (1942).

 During World War II, Liebling was active as a war correspondent, filing many stories from Africa, England, and France.
 His war began when he flew to Europe in October 1939 to cover its early battles, lived in Paris until June 10, 1940, and then returned to the United States until July 1941, when he flew to Britain.
 He sailed to Algeria in November 1942 to cover the fighting on the Tunisian front (January to May 1943).
 His articles from these days are collected in The Road Back to Paris (1944).
-He participated in the Normandy landings on D Day, and he wrote a memorable piece concerning his experiences under fire aboard a U.S. Coast Guard-staffed landing craft off Omaha Beach.
+He participated in the Normandy landings on D-Day, and he wrote a memorable piece concerning his experiences under fire aboard a U.S. Coast Guard-staffed landing craft off Omaha Beach.
 He afterwards spent two months in Normandy and Brittany, and was with the Allied forces when they entered Paris.
 He wrote afterwards: "For the first time in my life and probably the last, I have lived for a week in a great city where everybody was happy."
-Liebling was awarded the Cross of the Légion d'honneur by the French government for his war reporting.
+Liebling was awarded the Cross of the Legion of Honour by the French government for his war reporting.

-Following the war he returned to regular magazine fare and for many years after he wrote a New Yorker monthly feature called "Wayward Press", in which he analyzed the US press.
+Following the war he returned to regular magazine fare and for many years after he wrote a New Yorker monthly feature called "Wayward Press", in which he analyzed the American press.
 Liebling was also a fan of boxing, horse racing and food, and frequently wrote about these subjects.

 In 1947 he published The Wayward Pressman, a collection of his writings from The New Yorker and other publications.